Bandar Baru Klang LRT station

 The Bandar Baru Klang LRT station is a light rapid transit (LRT) station that serves the suburb of Klang in Selangor, Malaysia.
 It serves as one of the stations on the Shah Alam line.
 The station is an elevated rapid transit station in Bandar Baru Klang, Klang, Selangor, Malaysia, forming part of the Klang Valley Integrated Transit System.

+History

-The station is marked as Station No. 17 along the RM9 billion line project with the line's maintenance depot located in Johan Setia, Klang.
-The Bandar Bukit Raja LRT station is expected to be operational in February 2024 and will have facilities such as public parking, kiosks, restrooms, elevators, taxi stand and feeder bus among others.
+This is the seventeenth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
+This LRT station will be expected to be operational in late 2025.
+It will have facilities such as public parking, kiosks, restrooms, elevators, taxi stands, and feeder buses.